 - • Estimates - currently 2001-2012

 - Once released from the Texas State Data Center, these population figures are final, and will not ordinarily be replaced by future sets of data.
 At CHS, the Texas State Data Center estimates remain the most stable and dependable population data for most purposes.
-When new estimates become available, they replace the projected population data, although previous projections will still be available.
+When new estimates become available, they can replace the projected population data, although previous projections will still be available.
 Details of methodology may be obtained from the Population Estimates Program web pages at the Texas State Data Center.

 - The Texas State Data Center prepares population projections for Texas counties every two years.
 The current projections were released in November 2012 and cover the period 2010 through 2050.
 A number of projection "scenarios" are available, differing only in the strength of the net migration that is assumed to occur across the entire projection period.
 The Center for Health Statistics uses the 1.0 migration scenario, which is based on migration patterns of the 2000-2010 period.
 Detailed information on the methodology underlying the projected data appears on the website of the Population Projections Program at the Texas State Data Center.

 - • Estimates - 1991-1999